EAA Ford Tri-Motor Tour 2018

 The Experimental Aircraft Association (EAA) often bring one of their beautifully restored 1920’s Ford Tri-Motor airliners and/or their 1944 Boeing B–17G Flying Fortress to a number of Florida airfields as part of their EAA Ford Tri-Motor or EAA B–17 Aluminium Overcast Tours.

-Two other warbird organisations regularly arrange tours of Florida during the Spring months; namely the Collings Foundation with their Wings of Freedom Tour and the Commemorative Air Force (CAF) with their [AirPower History Tour] though the CAF did not come to Florida in 2015 or 2016.
+Two other warbird organisations regularly arrange tours of Florida during the Spring months; namely the Collings Foundation with their Wings of Freedom Tour and the Commemorative Air Force (CAF) with their [AirPower History Tour] though the CAF have not come to Florida in the last couple of years.

-For the 2017 tour, the EAA are touring with the 1929 Ford 4-AT-E Tri-Motor “The Tin Goose" airliner.
-The B–17G Flying Fortress will not be visiting Florida in 2017.
+For the 2018 tour, the EAA are touring with their 1928 Liberty Ford 5-AT-B in the colours of Transcontinental Air Transport.
+In 2017 they used their other Tri-Motor, the 1929 Ford 4-AT-E Tri-Motor “The Tin Goose" airliner.
+The B–17G Flying Fortress did not visit Florida in 2017.

 You can get some idea of what it was like to fly in these amazing aircraft with air experience rides being available.
 The Tri-Motors seat 9 or 10 passengers and each passenger has a window seat.

 Each flight experience lasts about 30 minutes with 15 minutes being airborne.